 Integration tests technical details

-Tests with external data are executed at maven’s integration-test phase.
+Tests with external data are executed during Gradle’s integration-test phase.

-We do not currently use pre-integration-test/post-integration-test, however we could use that in future.
+We do not currently use pre-integration-test/post-integration-test, however, we could use that in the future.

-The verification of build pass/failure is performed at verify phase.
+The verification of build pass/failure is performed during the verify phase.

 Integration tests should be named